-The Solvency II Delegated Regulation establishes in Article 4(1) that insurance or reinsurance undertakings may use an external credit assessment for the calculation of the Solvency Capital Requirement in accordance with the standard formula only where it has been issued by an External Credit Assessment Institution (ECAI) or endorsed by an ECAI in accordance with the CRA Regulation.
-According to Article 109a(1) of Solvency II, the Implementing Regulation specifies the allocation of relevant credit assessments of 26 ECAIs to the credit quality steps set out in Article 3 of the Solvency II Delegated Regulation.
-The Implementing Regulation is based on the draft Implementing Technical Standards (ITS) submitted by the Joint Committee of the European Supervisory Authorities (ESAs).
+The Solvency II Delegated Regulation2 establishes in Article 4(1) that insurance or reinsurance undertakings may use an external credit assessment for the calculation of the Solvency Capital Requirement in accordance with the standard formula only where it has been issued by an External Credit Assessment Institution (ECAI) or endorsed by an ECAI in accordance with the CRA Regulation3.
+In accordance with Article 109a(1) of Directive 2009/138/EC 4 (the 'Solvency II Directive'), the ECAI Allocation Regulation lays down technical standards on the allocation of relevant credit assessments of 26 external credit assessment institutions (ECAIs) to the credit quality steps set out in Article 3 of Commission Delegated Regulation (EU) 2015/355 (the 'Solvency II Delegated Regulation).
+The ECAI Allocation Regulation is based on draft Implementing Technical Standards (ITS) that were submitted by the Joint Committee of the European Supervisory Authorities (ESAs) to the European Commission for endorsement in 2015.